[ANALYSIS] Why Duterte’s attack on ABS-CBN reeks of double standards, desperation

 In all this, the most disturbing aspect is the blatant harassment by which Duterte is trying to close down ABS-CBN.
 (There’s also an unmistakable parallel with how the Marcos regime shut down ABS-CBN during Martial Law.)

 The quo warranto petition of Solicitor General Calida speaks volumes.
-First, it seems rushed since ABS-CBN’s franchise is already expiring by end of March.
+First, it seems rushed since ABS-CBN’s franchise is already expiring by early May.
 Duterte has long been wooing allies in Congress to reject ABS-CBN’s franchise renewal, and Calida’s petition betrays Duterte’s lack of trust in his friends in Congress.

 Second, Calida’s petition is a hodgepodge of weak legal arguments and baseless accusations that, lawyers say, are better tried first in lower courts (rather than elevated directly to the Supreme Court).